Jarmila Novotná: Vienna and New York

 In 1934 she left Berlin for Vienna, where she created the title role in Lehár's Giuditta opposite Richard Tauber.
 Her immense success in that role led to a contract with the Vienna State Opera, where she was named Kammersängerin.
 Prior to the Anschluss, she also appeared with Tauber there in The Bartered Bride and Madama Butterfly.

 She appeared as Pamina in the 1937 Salzburg Festival production of Mozart's The Magic Flute, conducted by Arturo Toscanini.
 In the orchestra pit was the young Georg Solti, who played the glockenspiel in the opera.

+During the WWII Novotná left first to Los Angeles to join Civic Light Opera and later to New York.
+She gave concerts for the Czech American community, including the concert at a Sokol Convention in Chicago for crowd of 60,000.
+In 1941 she participated in the event for 100th anniversary of Antonín Dvořák's birth with Fritz Kreisler and Harry Burleigh in New York.
+In 1943 Novotná recorded an album of Czech folk songs with Foreign Minister of Czechoslovakia in exile Jan Masaryk called Songs of Lidice after the village that was destroyed by the Nazis.

-On January 5, 1940 she made her debut with the Metropolitan Opera, as Mimì in Puccini's La bohème.
-She also appeared in twelve other roles at the Met: Euridice, Violetta, Cherubino, Massenet's Manon, Marenka, Donna Elvira, Pamina, Octavian, Antonia, Freia, Mélisande and Prince Orlofsky, the role in which she made her farewell performance on January 15, 1956.
+On January 5, 1940, she made her debut with the Metropolitan Opera, as Mimì in Puccini's La bohème.
+She also appeared in twelve other roles at the Met: Euridice, Violetta, Cherubino, Massenet's Manon, Mařenka, Donna Elvira, Pamina, Octavian, Antonia, Freia, Mélisande and Prince Orlofsky, the role in which she made her farewell performance on January 15, 1956.
 Of her 208 appearances at the Met, 103 were in the breeches roles of Prince Orlofsky, Cherubino and Octavian.

+She spent the rest of her life in Vienna.
+Novotná wrote her memoirs My Life in Song in 1991, though the English version was only released in 2018.